ChrispyWood/quads/README.md

 3. Submit or prepare datafiles to submit ratings.

 ## why this
-Our chess club runs a monthly blitz tournament with about 20 players.
+Our chess club runs two quads tournaments each month.